 Rebuilding a greener Hackney

-Lockdown has changed the way we all get around.
+The coronavirus pandemic has changed the way we all get around.

 Have your say

-Letters will be sent to all residents in the local area prior to implementation, outlining how they can have their say.
+We’ve written to all residents in the local area prior to implementation, outlining how they can have their say.

 Why have you introduced new trial low traffic neighbourhoods and School Streets?